 Step 3: File Your Trademark Application

-Once you confirm the name is available, you’ll need to file and register a trademark in Canada by applying through the CIPO Business Registration Center.
-BC is happy to help navigate the complex platform as we have been registering trademarks in Canada, the USA, and Europe since 2002.
+Once you confirm the name is available, you’ll need to file and register a trademark in Canada by applying through the CIPO.
+BRC BC is happy to help you navigate the complex platform.
+We have been registering trademarks in Canada, the USA, and Europe since 2002.

 Step 4: CIPO Reviews the Application